-Different lenders have different criteria for approving loans.
+Different lenders have different criteria for approving funds.
 This could be with respect to turnover, industry, loan amount, interest rates, etc. It is important that you reach out to the right lender for your loan.
-Else you might face rejection on your application and lose time and money both in the process.
+Else you might face rejection on your application and lose time and money both in the application process.

 Frequently Asked Questions

 Here are the top 10 frequently asked questions with respect to small business loans.

 At Capital Boost House, we understand your need to grow and are committed to your success.